 12 weeks of ongoing support from Sara Jolena including TWO one on one coaching calls (value: $300)

-Integrate your family history into the social and ecological story
+Begin to integrate your family history into the social and ecological story

 Estimated Value: $3,000

 "Unless we take fundamental action which involves changing our priorities in production and consumption and in our relationships to one another at all levels … to see ourselves first as humans, and not as Americans or whatever, then we are going towards extinction.

 Understanding what has stopped us from seeing ourselves that way is part of how we’ve become aware of how to change our relationship to the whole.
 This is a global history.

 This course helps in that process.
 This material is foundational."